Who We Are

 In 1971, Super Vac expanded its product line to include custom built rescue apparatus.
 The company markets our rescue truck division as SVI Trucks.
 SVI Trucks manufactures custom trucks for use as Rescue, Hazardous Material Response, Mobile Breathing Air, Lighting, and as Mobile Command Posts.
 In 1985, SVI Trucks added refurbishing capabilities for fire apparatus (www.svitrucks.com).

 In 1972, Super Vac responded to the need for emergency floodlighting that is essential to nighttime emergency calls.
 We designed and patented the hydraulically operated Super Vac lighting tower.
 In 1991, in response to the changing fire service, Super Vac patented an electrically operated robotic arm lighting tower, marketed under the Command Light name (www.commandlight.com).

 In 1986, Super Vac purchased a non-ferrous foundry in order to provide more control over the quality in the manufacturing process.
 This allows us to cast our own blades, parts, and accessories for the ventilators, as well as casting aluminum, brass, and bronze products for outside customers.
 These customers use the castings in products ranging from replica Gatling Guns and exercise machines to robotic welders. (www.supervacfoundry.com)

 In 2012, The Gatwick Airport in England contacted Super Vac to have them build a fan for emergency situations.
 Super Vac supplied an SVU-50 to the airport which has the ability to provide 250,000 CFM and 30 GPM of mist simultaneously.
-This fan is planned on also being used to help keep large crowds cool during the London Olympic Games.
+This was also used to help keep large crowds cool during the London Olympic Games.